|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The authors are not aware of cases of UOIT limiting or restricting campus free speech rights, or discriminating against students or clubs on the basis of their opinion.
 However, the University did not speak out against the actions of its Student Association when it refused to grant club recognition to a campus pro-life club in the 2015-2016 year.

-The Student Association of Durham College and UOIT (“Student Association”) refused to grant club recognition to a campus pro-life group because of its stance on abortion.
+The Student Association of Durham College and UOIT (“Student Association”), which until the 2018-2019 academic year was the official student association of UOIT students, refused to grant club recognition to a campus pro-life group because of its stance on abortion.
 The Student Association claimed that allowing a pro-life club on campus would constitute “systemic societal oppression”, and would violate “human rights”.
 The Student Association further claims that only clubs which support abortion are “equity-seeking” and therefore allowed on campus.

 The pro-life group Speak for the Weak’s application for club status was denied in September 2015.
 The students spent most of the fall semester unsuccessfully attempting to appeal the decision to the Student Association’s Board of Directors.
 Without club status, student groups cannot gain access to Student Association space and resources, making it very difficult to conduct activities and engage with the student body.

-Speak for the Weak has launched a court application to reverse this decision.
-In its court application, Speak for the Weak argues that the Student Association violates its own policies and rules, fails to follow the principles of natural justice, bases its decision on irrelevant considerations, and fails to respect students’ freedoms of expression and association.
-The Justice Centre is representing Speak for the Weak in this action.
+Speak for the Weak launched a court application to reverse this decision.
+In its court application, Speak for the Weak argued that the Student Association violates its own policies and rules, fails to follow the principles of natural justice, bases its decision on irrelevant considerations, and fails to respect students’ freedoms of expression and association.
+In January 2018, this court application was dismissed.